sithmel/diogenes/README.md

   });
 ```
 "useAlternativeClamp" is an [occamsrazor validator](https://github.com/sithmel/occamsrazor-validator).
+A validator is a function that identifies if a value matches some criteria and assigns a score to the match.
+This helps to choose what dependencies and what service use.
 The "dependsOn" method can take one validator.
 If it matches the config, this different set of dependencies will be used.
 The "provides", "returns" and "returnsValue" methods can take 2 validators.
 The first one will match the config, the second the dependencies.
 So you can change on the fly which function use depending on the arguments (config and deps).